CSMMLab/DLRT-Net/README.md

-## Code supplement for all dense neural network experiments of our NeurIPS contibution
+## Code supplement for all dense neural network experiments of the arXiv Preprint [Low-rank lottery tickets: finding efficient low-rank neural networks via matrix differential equations](https://arxiv.org/abs/2205.13571)

-### Installation
+### Usage

 1. create a python virtual environment (pyenv or conda).
 If you are using no virtual environment, please be aware of version incompatibilities of tensorflow